- Instructions for Form 1099-S - Introductory Material

-If you use a HUD-1, you may provide a copy of such statement, appropriately modified to solicit the TIN, to the transferor.
+If you use a closing disclosure, you may provide a copy of such statement, appropriately modified to solicit the TIN, to the transferor.
 Keep the Form W-9, W-8, or substitute form in your records for 4 years.

 You may not charge your customers a separate fee for complying with the Form 1099-S filing requirements.
 However, you may take into account the cost of filing the form in setting the fees you charge your customers for services in a real estate transaction.

 If you are required to file Form 1099-S, you must furnish a statement to the transferor.
 Furnish a copy of Form 1099-S or an acceptable substitute statement to each transferor.
 For more information about the requirement to furnish a statement to the transferor, see part M in the 2020 General Instructions for Certain Information Returns.